Erika-Russi/accounting_fraud_detect/README.md

 ## Motivation

-As an accountant, there is so much compliance and regulation you have to comply with in an effort to reduce fraud.
-But companies and executives continue to commit fraud.
-This is an excellent opportunity to introduce data science into the mix because it would remove the human element and potentially could be used as
-Sarbanes oxley, enron
+On both a federal and international level, we spend a lot of money on [compliance costs,](https://www.investopedia.com/terms/c/compliance-cost.asp) including adherence to anti-fraud regulation, such as the [Sarbanes-Oxley Act of 2002](https://www.thebalance.com/sarbanes-oxley-act-of-2002-3306254).
+Despite all the regulation put in place to disincentivize fraud, companies and executives continue to commit accounting fraud.
+I wanted to introduce machine learning to this continuing issue as a first measure to catch potential fraud and therefore be a possible deterrent to it.

 ## Research